-As a result, the business, operating results, financial condition and liquidity of our portfolio companies could be materially and adversely affected.
-The impact to our portfolio companies' results will depend to a large extent on the duration and severity of coronavirus and the actions taken by authorities and other entities to contain coronavirus or treat its impact, all of which are beyond our control.
-Certain of our portfolio companies have had their operations temporarily shut down or significantly curtailed, which we expect will further exacerbate the impact of these events on those portfolio companies.
-In addition, even if our portfolio companies avail themselves of loans from the Small Business Administration under the Paycheck Protection Program or the other assistance provided by U.S. federal and state governmental entities to mitigate the impacts of coronavirus, certain of our portfolio companies may experience significant liquidity issues, which, in turn, may increasingly have negative effects the ability of those portfolio companies to repay principal and interests on outstanding loans and other debt instruments owed to the Corporation and certain of those portfolio companies may not be able to continue as going concerns.
-A substantial negative impact to one or more of our portfolio companies as a result of coronavirus could have a material adverse effects on our business, financial condition and results of operations.
+As a result, the business, operating results, financial condition and liquidity of our portfolio companies have been, and may continue to be, materially and adversely affected.
+The cumulative impact to our portfolio companies' results from coronavirus will depend to a large extent on the duration and severity of coronavirus and the actions taken by authorities and other entities to contain coronavirus or treat its impact, all of which are beyond our control.
+Certain of our portfolio companies have had, and continue to have, their operations temporarily shut down or significantly curtailed, which we believe will further exacerbate the impact of these events on those portfolio companies.
+In addition, even if our portfolio companies have availed themselves of loans from the Small Business Administration under the Paycheck Protection Program or the other assistance provided by U.S. federal and state governmental entities to mitigate the impacts of coronavirus, certain of our portfolio companies have experienced, and may continue to experience, significant liquidity issues, which, in turn, may increasingly have negative effects the ability of those portfolio companies to repay principal and interests on outstanding loans and other debt instruments owed to the Corporation, including resulting in the Corporation having large outstanding interest receivable balances owed to it and permitting certain portfolio companies to capitalize interest amounts owed to the Corporation, and certain of our investments on terms that are less favorable to us to avoid potential bankruptcies and other insolvency issues for our portfolio companies.
+A substantial negative impact to one or more of our portfolio companies as a result of coronavirus could have a material adverse effect on our business, financial condition and results of operations.